bizdesire/laravel/README.md

 ## Sample 3: Commenting Component in Livewire

 This sample includes a commenting component for a blog, implemented using Livewire in Laravel.
 The component allows users to comment on blog posts and reply to existing comments without the need for writing JavaScript code.

+## Sample 4: Api Setup with Swagger

+ Swagger, you can use it to document and test your APIs.
+Visit the Swagger UI in your browser and explore the endpoints documented

+## Sample 5: Shopping cart functionality, checkout with Stripe payment integration

+This is a Laravel project that implements user authentication, product management, shopping cart functionality, checkout with Stripe payment integration, and a 5-level referral system.

 ### Features
 - Commenting functionality